taektay/ee106/docs/source/lab1.rst

 ROS Publisher and Subcriber Python Nodes
 ----------

 The next step is to head to our  `ROS tutorial`_ and create the ROS publisher and subscriber nodes.
 The Python scripts can be saved under the ``ee106s24/src/`` folder.
 To be able to use the developed ROS python nodes, you need to provide execution permissions by,

 .. code-block:: bash

     roscd ee106s24/src/

+    touch publisher.py
+    # copy and paste the publisher code in this file
     chmod +x publisher.py

+    touch subscriber.py
+    # copy and paste the subscriber code in this file
     chmod +x subscriber.py

 To execute the created ROS nodes, firstly you need to launch the ROS core in a new terminal by doing,